AmeOnCoffe/AmeOnCoffe/README.md

-- 👋 Hi, I’m @AmeOnCoffe
+- ☕ Hi, I’m @AmeOnCoffee
-- 👀 I’m interested in developing scripts and automation
+- 👀 I’m interested in developing scripts and automation of random tasks
-- 🌱 I’m currently learning to do more things with python